entropiae/karlseguin.github.com/_posts/scaling-viki/2013-4-30-Chapter-1-Introduction.md

 date: 2013-04-30 12:00:05
 ---

-This book tells the story of how Cristobal Viedma and I created the platform that powers Viki: a video site focused on international content and community-driven subtitle translations.
+<p>This book tells the story of how Cristobal Viedma and I created the platform that powers Viki: a video site focused on international content and community-driven subtitle translations.
 Our push to production proved to be an enlightening experience.
 I constantly found myself looking forward to the day's challenges while reflecting on the experiences and lessons I've accumulated in an otherwise unremarkable career.
 It was a strange but pleasant mix.
-A journey, I hope, which you'll find worth reading about.
+A journey, I hope, which you'll find worth reading about.</p>

 Technically, there's nothing remarkable about Viki, Cris or myself.
 This book, while detailed with respect to our technical implementation, doesn't provide any silver, or even lead, bullets.
 Maybe our approach is ridiculously flawed and this book will serve no purpose other than embarrassing us.
 It'll be another lesson I'll grudgingly take.